Holistische Arts

 Escharotic treatment

-A safe and effective treatment for abnormal cervical cells, used in the United States for over 25 years.
+A safe and effective treatment for abnormal cells on the cervix, used for over 25 years in the United States.
 Without scar tissue, focused on removing abnormal cells.

 What is escharotic treatment?

-Escharotic treatment is a local treatment of the cervix where a specially formulated tincture is applied to the abnormal cells.
-This tincture contains ingredients like turmeric and is applied selectively: only the abnormal cells containing HPV viruses are destroyed, while healthy tissue remains intact.
+The escharotic treatment is a topical treatment of the cervix where a specially formulated tincture is applied to the abnormal cells.
+This tincture contains ingredients such as turmeric and is applied selectively: only the abnormal cells containing HPV viruses are destroyed, while the healthy tissue remains intact.

 How does the treatment work?